SolidityDrone/GraphQL---ERC721-Fetcher/README.md

+# How to run
+ Just npm install to install the dependencies from package.json and follow the instruction on TheGraph docs to create a subgraph and deploy

 # Disclaimer
  This repo is not a complete work, if you ever use this fetcher you will need like 10 years to sync on polygon network.
 You can use that code to assemble a wider api tho.